Rise and Fall (Indian TV series)

-Rise and Fall is an Indian reality series based on the British show of the same name, streaming on Amazon MX Player.
-It premiered on 6 September 2025 and is hosted by Ashneer Grover.
+Rise and Fall is an Indian reality competition series streaming on Amazon MX Player, based on the British show of the same name.
+It premiered on 6 September 2025 and is currently hosted by Virender Sehwag.

-Contestants divided themselves into the Rulers and the Workers.
-While the Rulers lived in a luxurious penthouse making the decisions, the Workers lived in the basement, carrying out tasks to earn money for the prize pot.
+Contestants divide themselves into "Rulers" and "Workers".
+While the Rulers live in a luxurious penthouse making the decisions, the Workers live in the basement, carrying out tasks to earn money for the prize pot.